waynetsai/Blackhole/README.md

 # blackholeapp

-Bubbles Effect inspire by d3.js library.
-Generate random balls which will be gathered just like black hole physics.
+Inspired by d3.js library, random bubbles will be slowly  clustered in the middle just like black hole physics.

 ## Getting Started